W-46ec/Huffman-Compression/README.md

   make
   ```

-  You will find an executable file called `huff` in the same directory.
+  You will find an executable file called `huff` in the working directory.